Type system: Combining static and dynamic type checking

 Certain languages allow both static and dynamic typing.
 For example, Java and some other ostensibly statically typed languages support downcasting types to their subtypes, querying an object to discover its dynamic type and other type operations that depend on runtime type information.
 Another example is C++ RTTI.
 More generally, most programming languages include mechanisms for dispatching over different 'kinds' of data, such as disjoint unions, runtime polymorphism, and variant types.
 Even when not interacting with type annotations or type checking, such mechanisms are materially similar to dynamic typing implementations.

-Objects in object-oriented languages are usually accessed by a reference whose static target type (or manifest type) is equal to either the object's run-time type (its latent type) or a supertype thereof.
+Objects in object-oriented languages are usually accessed by a reference whose static target type (or manifest type) is equal to either the object's runtime type (its latent type) or a supertype thereof.
 This is conformant with the Liskov substitution principle, which states that all operations performed on an instance of a given type can also be performed on an instance of a subtype.
 This concept is also known as subsumption or subtype polymorphism.
 In some languages subtypes may also possess covariant or contravariant return types and argument types respectively.

 Certain languages, for example Clojure, Common Lisp, or Cython are dynamically type checked by default, but allow programs to opt into static type checking by providing optional annotations.
 One reason to use such hints would be to optimize the performance of critical sections of a program.
 This is formalized by gradual typing.
 The programming environment DrRacket, a pedagogic environment based on Lisp, and a precursor of the language Racket is also soft-typed.

 Conversely, as of version 4.0, the C# language provides a way to indicate that a variable should not be statically type checked.
 A variable whose type is dynamic will not be subject to static type checking.
 Instead, the program relies on runtime type information to determine how the variable may be used.

-In Rust, the type provides dynamic typing of types.
+In Rust, the trait object provides dynamic typing of types containing no or only lifetimes.